haziz09/wiim-now-playing/docs/Plan.md

   - [x] Use storage on server to remember app settings
   - [x] Make device switchable
   - [x] Create an app to talk to server and show/handle info dynamically
-  - [ ] Also make use of OpenHome devices?
   - [ ] ...
   - ~~Use cookies to remember client settings~~
   - ~~Use JSDoc for documentation generation?~~